-- A. The modeler shall maintain a complete procedure of coding guidelines consistent with accepted software engineering practices. - B. The modeler shall maintain a complete procedure used in creating, deriving, or procuring and verifying databases or data files accessed by components. - C. All components shall be traceable, through explicit component identification in the flow diagrams, down to the code level. - D. The modeler shall maintain a table of all software components affecting loss costs, with the following table columns: (1) Component name, (2) Number of lines of code, minus blank and comment lines; and (3) Number of explanatory comment lines. - E. Each component shall be sufficiently and consistently commented so that a software engineer unfamiliar with the code shall be able to comprehend the component logic at a reasonable level of abstraction.

-Purpose: A high-level graphical view of a program promotes understanding and maintenance.
-All compositions should be made clear through explicit textual or interactively supported reference within each graphical component.
+- A. The modeler shall maintain a complete procedure of coding guidelines consistent with accepted software engineering practices. - B. The modeler shall maintain a complete procedure used in creating, deriving, or procuring and verifying databases or data files accessed by components. - C. All components shall be traceable, through explicit component identification in the flow diagrams, down to the code level. - D. The modeler shall maintain a table of all software components affecting loss costs, with the following table columns: (1) Component name, (2) Number of lines of code, minus blank and comment lines; and (3) Number of explanatory comment lines. - E. Each component shall be sufficiently and consistently commented so that a software engineer unfamiliar with the code shall be able to comprehend the component logic at a reasonable level of abstraction. - F. The modeler shall maintain the following documentation for all components or data modified by items identified in Standard G-1, Disclosures 5 and 6: - 1.
+A list of all equations and formulas used in documentation of the model with definitions of all terms and variables. - 2.
+A cross-referenced list of implementation source code terms and variable names corresponding to items within F.1. - Purpose: A high-level graphical view of a program promotes understanding and maintenance.
+All compositions should shall be made clear through explicit textual or interactively supported reference within each graphical component.
 Each component is refined into subcomponents, and at the end of the component "tree" there are blocks of code.
-All documentation and binder identifications should be referenced within this tree.
+All documentation and binder identifications should shall be referenced within this tree.
 This creates a traceable design from aggregate components down to the code level.